How To Choose Your Diamond

 Rose Cut

 The rose cut diamond dates back to the early 1500’s.
 Rose cuts are flat bottomed and domed shaped featuring triangular facets on the tipped crown.
 The rose cut diamond resembles the shape of a rose bud.
-It’s very commonly used in antique jewellery, but the demand for it has increased for it, as it has a unique shape.
-Available in an array of colours and shapes, these gems are truly something beautiful to behold.
-If your partner loves antique jewellery, this cut is the perfect fit for an engagement ring.
-They are also available in a variety of shapes.
+It’s very commonly used in antique jewellery.

-If you have any further questions or concerns, please do not hesitate to reach out to me via email.
+If you have any further questions, please do not hesitate to reach out.